Skip to main content

 Key findings

-• Epigenetic age reversal demonstrated in vitro
+• Epigenetic age reversal demonstrated in lab-grown human cells

 • Major biotech investment (Altos Labs, Retro Biosciences)

-• Safety and delivery remain fundamental challenges
+• Safety and delivery remain fundamental unsolved challenges

 Young Plasma / Parabiosis Factors